peklaiho/madlisp/README.md

 ## Extending

 The project is easy to extend because it is trivial to add new functions whether the implementation is defined on the PHP or Lisp side.
-If the language ends up being used in the future, first plans are to add support for JSON serialization and a HTTP client.

 ## License